 FAQ

 Q: What is the prime factorization of 9?
 A: The prime factorization of 9 is ( 3 \times 3 ), which can also be written as ( 3^2 ).
-This means that 9 can be expressed as the product of the prime number 3 multiplied by itself.
+What this tells us is 9 can be expressed as the product of the prime number 3 multiplied by itself.

 Q: How do you find the factors of a number?
 A: To find the factors of a number, list all the whole numbers from 1 up to the number itself.
 Then, check which of these numbers divide the original number evenly without leaving a remainder.
 Those numbers are the factors.